stylelint/vscode-stylelint/CONTRIBUTING.md

 For fast feedback while you are editing, you usually rely on your IDE's TypeScript integration.
 You can also keep a build running:

-- `npm run build` compiles the TypeScript sources once.
+- `node --run build` compiles the TypeScript sources once.
 It is useful after changing build-time types or when you want to be sure the project compiles cleanly.
-- `npm run build-watch` keeps `tsc` running in watch mode so compile errors show up quickly as you edit.
+- `node --run build-watch` keeps `tsc` running in watch mode so compile errors show up quickly as you edit.

 For repository-level tests that do not involve a real VS Code instance, you normally work with the unit and integration suites:

-- `npm run test:unit` runs the unit test suite under `src/**/__tests__/`.
+- `node --run test:unit` runs the unit test suite under `src/**/__tests__/`.
 This answers "does this module behave correctly in isolation?".
-- `npm run test:unit -- <path>` narrows that to a subset of tests, for example `src/di` or `src/server/services/workspace`.
+- `node --run test:unit -- <path>` narrows that to a subset of tests, for example `src/di` or `src/server/services/workspace`.
 This is often the main command you use while iterating on a change.
-- `npm run test:integration` runs the integration tests under `test/integration/`, which exercise multiple components together (for example, the extension and server processes talking to one another).
+- `node --run test:integration` runs the integration tests under `test/integration/`, which exercise multiple components together (for example, the extension and server processes talking to one another).
 Use this when you change wiring, configuration, or anything that spans different parts of the codebase.
-- `npm run test` builds, bundles, and then runs both unit and integration tests.
+- `node --run test` builds, bundles, and then runs both unit and integration tests.
 It gives you confidence that all code-level tests pass, but it still runs everything inside a controlled Node.js environment, not a live VS Code session.

 To answer the question "does this extension behave correctly when VS Code loads it the way users do?", use the end-to-end suite:

-- `npm run test:e2e` starts a controlled instance of VS Code, installs the built extension, and runs the tests under `test/e2e/`.
+- `node --run test:e2e` starts a controlled instance of VS Code, installs the built extension, and runs the tests under `test/e2e/`.
 This is the safety net for the full extension lifecycle: activation events, contributed commands, configuration, client/server startup, and anything else that might behave differently once VS Code is in the loop.

 Since the extension supports older versions of Stylelint, you should also test that the extension and server behave correctly with those older versions.

-- `npm run switch-stylelint [version]` changes the Stylelint version used by both the extension and the tests.
+- `node --run switch-stylelint [version]` changes the Stylelint version used by both the extension and the tests.
-  For example, `npm run switch-stylelint 16` makes the extension use Stylelint 16.x.
+  For example, `node --run switch-stylelint 16` makes the extension use Stylelint 16.x.
 You can then run any of the test commands above to verify behaviour with that version.
-  `npm run switch-stylelint` without arguments switches back to the default version defined in `package.json`.
+  `node --run switch-stylelint` without arguments switches back to the default version defined in `package.json`.
-  Run `npm run switch-stylelint -- --help` for details.
+  Run `node --run switch-stylelint -- --help` for details.

 > [!NOTE]
 > For more information on testing, see [section 5](#5-working-with-tests).

 Finally, to keep the codebase consistent and healthy, there are a couple of formatting and linting entry points:

-- `npm run format` runs Prettier over the repo and writes changes.
+- `node --run format` runs Prettier over the repo and writes changes.
-- `npm run lint` runs the full lint pipeline: type checking, ESLint, formatting check, spelling, and the unit-test mapping check.
+- `node --run lint` runs the full lint pipeline: type checking, ESLint, formatting check, spelling, and the unit-test mapping check.

 The more granular lint scripts such as `lint:js`, `lint:formatting`, or `lint:unit-tests` are mainly useful when you want to re-run a single check that is already failing, without running the entire `lint` pipeline.